Bruno Bušić: Biography

 In 1969, Bušić moved on to write for the Hrvatski književni list (Croatian Literary Paper).
-There he confronted several issues considered controversial by Yugoslav officials.
+There, he confronted several issues considered controversial by Yugoslav officials.
 The paper was eventually banned.
 This led Bušić to emigrate to Paris for a period of time during which he attended the Sorbonne.
-Upon his return in 1971, he became one of directors of the Hrvatski tjednik (Croatian Weekly).
-That same year the Yugoslav government issued a crackdown on what had been called the Croatian Spring (Hrvatsko proljeće).
+Upon his return in 1971, he became one of the directors of the Hrvatski tjednik (Croatian Weekly).
+That same year, the Yugoslav government issued a crackdown on what had been called the Croatian Spring (Hrvatsko proljeće).
 Bušić was among those arrested and spent time in prison until 1973.

 He left Yugoslavia for the last time in 1975.
 He spent most of the time afterwards living in England, but travelled extensively through the rest of Europe.
 He wrote for Nova Hrvatska (New Croatia) during this period.

-He was killed in Paris, France, in 1978 by an agent of UDBA, the Yugoslav secret police.
+He was killed in Paris, France, in 1978.
+While it is suspected that an agent of the UDBA, the Yugoslav secret police, may have been involved, the identity of the killer remains unknown.

 Exactly 21 years after his death, with Croatia having gained independence, his remains were moved from Paris to the Mirogoj cemetery in Zagreb and laid to rest next to the dead of the Croatian War of Independence.

 Vinko Sindičić, a former UDBA agent, was prosecuted for the murder of Bušić.
 He was found not guilty in 2000.
 On 6 June 2005, Supreme Court of Croatia upheld the verdict.